How to add Events to dynamically created Controls in Excel using VBA

 So, let's insert a Class module.

 The process is the same as inserting a UserForm.
-Open the Project Explore, right-click the project and from the insert option, choose Class Module.
+Open Project Explore, right-click the project and from the insert option, choose Class Module.

 Option Explicit